mongodb/mongo/src/mongo/db/catalog/README.md

 of tickets to be assigned in the next period.

 When the Flow Control mechanism is disabled, the ticket refresher mechanism always allows one billion flow control ticket acquisitions per second.
-The Flow Control mechanism can be disabled explicitly via a server parameter and implicitly via setting enableMajorityReadConcern to false.
+The Flow Control mechanism can be disabled via a server parameter.
 Additionally, the mechanism is disabled on nodes that cannot accept writes.

 Criteria #2 and #3 are determined using a sampling mechanism that periodically stores the necessary data as primaries process writes.
 The sampling mechanism executes regardless of whether Flow Control